Get Involved

 Community Learning Collaborative (CLC)

 If you would like to learn more about why we do what we do, the CLC would love to engage in deep learning and dialogue at an upcoming educational event!
-This team plans community-wide annual educational activities such as _________, and more.
+This team plans community-wide annual educational activities such as book discussions, film showings, and more.
 Fill out the contact form if interested and you'd like to learn more.

 Volunteer at Iowa Heartland Habitat for Humanity